 If you're worried about getting enough protein on a vegetarian or vegan diet, you may be in for a surprise.
-The truth is, most Americans get too much protein in their diet, and vegetarians and even vegans can easily get the right amount.
+The truth is, most Americans get more than enough protein in their diets, and vegetarians and even vegans can easily get the right amount.

 01 of 07

 02 of 07

-Tofu and soy milk are quite common, but soy products include edamame, soy ice cream, soy yogurt, soy nuts, or soy cheese.
+Tofu and soy milk are quite common, but some lesser-known soy products include edamame, soy ice cream, soy yogurt, soy nuts, or soy cheese.
 Additionally, TVP and tempeh are popular protein-rich soy foods.
 As an added bonus, many brands of tofu and soy milk are fortified with other nutrients that vegetarians and vegans need, such as calcium, iron, and vitamin B12.

 03 of 07

 04 of 07

-Nuts, including peanuts, cashews, almonds, and walnuts all contain protein, as do seeds such as sesame seeds and sunflower seeds.
+Nuts, including peanuts, cashews, almonds, and walnuts, all contain protein, as do seeds such as sesame seeds and sunflower seeds.
 Because most nuts and seeds are high in fat, you don't want to make them your primary source of protein.
 They're great as a post-workout or occasional snack.
 Try soy nut butter or cashew nut butter for a little variety if you're bored of peanut butter.
-Two tablespoons of peanut butter contain about 8 grams of protein.Continue to 5 of 8 below.
+Two tablespoons of peanut butter contain about 8 grams of protein.Continue to 5 of 7 below.

 05 of 07

-Read the label of your store-bought meat substitute products and veggie burgers and you'll find they are quite high in protein.
+Read the label of your store-bought meat substitute products and veggie burgers, and you'll find they are quite high in protein.
 Most commercial meat substitutes are made from either soy protein, wheat protein (wheat gluten), or a combination of the two.
 Seitan is quite high in protein as well.
 As a reference, one veggie patty contains about 10 grams of protein, and 100 grams of seitan provides 21 grams of protein.
-These products are great for barbeques or anytime you want something hearty and filling.
+These products are great for barbecues or anytime you want something hearty and filling.

 06 of 07

 07 of 07